 COMMIT.
 Once you have done all this for all the clients that transfer money, a new requirement will invariably arrive.
 Perhaps, the minimum amount that can be transferred is now

 5.00.
-You will need to revisit all your code in all your clients again.
+You will need to revisit the code in all your clients again.

-So what can you do to make all of this more manageable, more secure, and more robust?
+So, what can you do to make all of this more manageable, secure, and robust?
 This is where server programming, executing code on the database server itself, can help.
-You can move the computations, checks, and data manipulations entirely into a User-defined function (UDF) on the server.
-This does not just ensure that you have only one copy of operation logic to manage, but also makes things faster by not needing several round-trips between client and server.
-If required, you can also make sure that only as much information as needed is given out of the database.
-For example, there is no business for most client applications to know how much money Bob has on his account.
-Mostly, they only need to know if there is enough money to make the transfer, or more to the point, if the transaction succeeded.
+You can move the computations, checks, and data manipulations entirely into a UDF on the server.
+This not only ensures that you have only one copy of operation logic to manage, but also makes things faster by not requiring several round trips between the client and the server.
+If required, you can also make sure that only the essential information is given out from the database.
+For example, there is no business for most client applications to know how much money Bob has in his account.
+Mostly, they only need to know whether there is enough money to make the transfer, or to be more specific, whether the transaction succeeded.

 PostgreSQL includes its own programming language named PL/pgSQL that is aimed to integrate easily with SQL commands.
-PL stands for programming language, and this is just one of the many languages available for writing server code. pgSQL is shorthand for PostgreSQL.
+PL stands for procedural language, and this is just one of the many languages available for writing server code. pgSQL is the shorthand for PostgreSQL.

-Unlike basic SQL, PL/pgSQL includes procedural elements, like the ability to use
+Unlike basic SQL, PL/pgSQL includes procedural elements, such as the ability to use the

 else statements and loops.
 You can easily execute SQL statements, or even loop over the result of a SQL statement in the language.

-The integrity checks needed for the application can be done in a PL/pgSQL function which takes three arguments: names of the payer and recipient, and the amount to pay.
+The integrity checks needed for the application can be done in a PL/pgSQL function that takes three arguments: names of the payer and the recipient and the amount to be paid.
 This sample also returns the status of the payment:

 CREATE OR REPLACE FUNCTION transfer( i_payer text, i_recipient text, i_amount numeric(15,2)) RETURNS text AS $$ DECLARE payer_bal numeric; BEGIN SELECT balance INTO payer_bal FROM accounts WHERE owner = i_payer FOR UPDATE; IF NOT FOUND THEN RETURN 'Payer account not found'; END IF; IF payer_bal < i_amount THEN RETURN 'Not enough funds'; END IF; UPDATE accounts SET balance = balance + i_amount WHERE owner = i_recipient; IF NOT FOUND THEN RETURN 'Recipient does not exist'; END IF; UPDATE accounts SET balance = balance - i_amount WHERE owner = i_payer; RETURN 'OK'; END; $$ LANGUAGE plpgsql;

-Your application would need to check the return code and decide how to handle these errors.
-As long as it was written to reject any unexpected value, you could extend this function to do more checking, such as minimum transferrable amount, and be sure it would be prevented.
-There are three errors this can return:
+Your application will need to check the return code and decide how to handle these errors.
+As long as it is written to reject any unexpected value, you can extend this function to do more checking, such as the minimum transferrable amount, and you can be sure it will be prevented.
+The following three errors can be returned:

 postgres=# SELECT * FROM transfer('Fred','Mary',14.00); transfer ------------------------- Payer account not found (1 row) postgres=# SELECT * FROM transfer('Bob','Fred',14.00); transfer -------------------------- Recipient does not exist (1 row) postgres=# SELECT * FROM transfer('Bob','Mary',500.00); transfer ------------------ Not enough funds (1 row)

-psql utility, usually running on a Linux system.
-Most of the code will work the same way if you are using a GUI utility like
+psql utility of PostgreSQL, usually running on a Linux system.
+Most of the code will work the same way if you are using a GUI utility such as

 postgres=# SELECT 1;